daisyliu0225/Mario_Firebase/README.md

 <br>

 - Life
+  - Initially, mario will have 5 lives.
+Mario will have the last chance to get through the level when life is 0.
   - Lose life
     - Mario will lose a life if he collides with the enemy and the collision spot is not higher than the enemy.
     - Mario will lose a life as well if he falls outside the map. (i.e. falls into hole)
   - There are no way to gain life in the game.
   - The life will reset if the player loses or successfully get through the game.
 <br>

+ - Game over
+ - After mario loses all the life, the game over scene pops out.
+The player can try the level again.
+Everything on the info will be reset.

 ### Enemies